-If you purchase an annual policy from us it will auto-renew on it's anniversary.
-We will contact you by email at least 30 days prior to advise you that your policy will renew at which point you can make a decision on whether you wish to keep it or cancel.
+If you purchase an annual policy from us, it will auto-renew on its anniversary.
+We will contact you by email at least 30 days prior to advise you that your policy will renew, at which point you can make a decision on whether you wish to keep it or cancel it.
 You can also cancel or update your policy at any time.

 For Monthly policyholders, you can keep your policy active as long as you wish - as long as you continue to pay your premium.
 Again, you have the option to cancel at any time.

 Unfortunately, we are unable to insure a device that is purchased outside the UK.